-We carefully consider the chemicals that we use in our products and manufacturing processes.
-These choices directly impact the safety, recyclability, and reuse of our products, which are key to truly circular supply chains.
+We carefully consider the chemicals we use in our products and manufacturing processes.
+These choices directly impact the safety, recyclability and reuse of our products, which are key to truly circular supply chains.

-Smarter chemistry is our approach to identifying chemicals that best serve all our priorities, including safety, performance, and environmental impact.
-This supports our circular supply chain efforts by minimizing the recirculation of potentially harmful substances.
+Smarter chemistry is our approach to identifying chemicals that best serve all our priorities, including safety, performance and environmental impact.
+This supports our circular supply chain efforts by minimising the recirculation of potentially harmful substances.
 Our efforts to remove potentially harmful chemicals from our products help create safer and healthier workplaces for our employees and suppliers, and safe products for people and the environment.

 Our approach to limiting potential chemical exposure in product manufacturing leverages the hierarchy of controls.
-The hierarchy of controls is a concept used to control hazard exposure and consists of five actions in order of preference: elimination, substitution, engineering controls, administrative controls, and personal protective equipment (PPE).
+The hierarchy of controls is a concept used to control hazard exposure and consists of five actions in order of preference: elimination, substitution, engineering controls, administrative controls and personal protective equipment (PPE).
 Elimination and substitution are the most preferred forms of control.
 When no alternative is available to eliminate or substitute potential exposure, we rely on engineering and administrative controls to safeguard against it.
-As we focus on this for our manufacturing processes, we push our industry to do protect the environment.
-We're working side by side with leading members of the scientific community, NGOs, and industry organizations to move forward, and we continue to push for the development and broad adoption of safer alternatives
+As we focus on this for our manufacturing processes, we push our industry to do the same.

-We've taken the important initial step of accounting for the materials that we use, both in our products and in the processes to create them.
-This information helps us better protect the people who design, make, use, and recycle our devices.
-It also informs our efforts to
+We've taken the important initial step of accounting for the materials we use, both in our products and in the processes to create them.
+This information helps us better protect the people who design, make, use and recycle our devices.
+It also informs our efforts to protect the environment.
+We're working side by side with leading members of the scientific community, NGOs and industry organisations to move forward, and we continue to push for the development and broad adoption of safer alternatives.

 Our approach involves proactively promoting the use of smarter materials and chemicals.
 This involves establishing safety requirements that often exceed local industry standards and empowering our suppliers to meet our guidelines.
 We also help suppliers source materials that are safer alternatives, which provide the necessary level of performance and are also better for people and the environment.
-We have created standards and programs to support these efforts, including the rigorous requirements defined in our Regulated Substances Specification (RSS) and the deep supply chain engagement through our Full Material Disclosure (FMD) and Chemical Safety Disclosure (CSD) programs.
+We have created standards and programmes to support these efforts, including the rigorous requirements defined in our Regulated Substances Specification (RSS) and the deep supply chain engagement through our Full Material Disclosure (FMD) and Chemical Safety Disclosure (CSD) programmes.
 We also share what we've learned in creating these systems with others in the industry - and we push for change that can transform product manufacturing.

-Advocacy and leadership are needed to make this happen.
-We're committed to providing both this role, pushing to broaden the use of safer and more sustainable materials based on smarter chemistry - and working with our suppliers and material manufacturers to create alternatives that can help move our industry forward.
+Advocacy and leadership are needed to make this happen, and we're committed to providing both pushing to broaden the use of safer and more sustainable materials based on smarter chemistry, and working with our suppliers and material manufacturers to create alternatives that can help move our industry forward.